telezoic/Inquisitor-Python-Wx/README.md

 ####Instructions:####

-1: Place the scripts in a folder on your machine, and add a output folder.
+1: Place the Inquisitor-Python-Wx folders and files in a folder on your machine.

 2: Modify the following lines in InquisitorWx.py to specify your folders for i/o: